 Indications and Usage for Penicillin V

-Streptococcal infections (without bacteremia): Mild to moderate infections of the upper respiratory tract, scarlet fever and mild erysipelas.
+Mild-to-moderate infections of the upper respiratory tract, scarlet fever, and mild erysipelas.

 NOTE: Reports indicate an increasing number of strains of staphylococci resistant to penicillin G, emphasizing the need for culture and sensitivity studies in treating suspected staphylococcal infections.